Thunderbirds Are Go concerns spacecraft Zero-X and its manned mission to Mars.

 Although early reviews praised the film as a well-made cinematic transfer of the TV series, Thunderbirds Are Go drew a lukewarm public response and has erroneously said to be a box office failure, in fact it did make money, just not as much as was expected.

-The film was criticised for its characterisation, lengthy effects shots, and inclusion of a fantasy dream sequence centring on Richard and The Shadows.
+The film was criticised for its characterisation, lengthy effects shots, and inclusion of a fantasy dream sequence centring on Cliff Richard and The Shadows.

 Comedian Bob Monkhouse provided the voice of one of the Zero-X crew, Space Navigator Brad Newman.